 Normally, any officer in a depositing section or department would be authorised to retrieve any file deposited by that department or section provided that it was required for a properly authorised business purpose.
 Some material, however, such as certain social work files, may require higher levels of security.
-In such cases, this matter should be discussed with the Records Manager and noted on the accession forms and restrictions on security can be agreed as appropriate: for example limiting future access to staff in a particular section or to those in a specified department and at or above a particular grade.
+In such cases, this matter should be discussed with Records Management staff and noted on the accession forms and restrictions on security can be agreed as appropriate: for example limiting future access to staff in a particular section or to those in a specified department and at or above a particular grade.

-If there is any doubt as to whether an individual is authorised to access a record, the Records Manger will contact the depositing officer and discuss the matter with them.
+If there is any doubt as to whether an individual is authorised to access a record, Records Management staff will contact the depositing officer and discuss the matter with them.

 The records management database monitors retrievals, and reminders for records which have been borrowed but not returned are issued after a specified period.
+However, it remains the responsibility of staff who have retrieved returns to ensure their re-deposit.